Optical Signatures of Einstein-Euler-Heisenberg AdS/dS Black Holes in the light of Event Horizon Telescope: Geodesics around EEH-AdS/dS Black hole

 According to the impact parameter $b$, the photon trajectory near the BH can be classified into the following three situations:\\ (i) For $b>b_{c}$, the light beam approaches one nearest point of the BH and then returns to infinity.
 In this case, the turning point corresponds to the smallest positive real root of $ G(u)=0 $, denoted by $ u_{m} $.
 Using Eq. (\ref{Gu}), the total change of azimuthal angle $ \phi $ reads

 (ii) For $b<b_{c}$, the light ray falls into the BH in all cases.
 Therefore, the total change of azimuthal angle $\phi$ is obtained by

 where $u_0=1/r_0$.

-(iii) For $b=b_{c}$, the light ray revolves around the BH at the radius of the photon sphere.\\ In Ref. \cite{Gralla:100}, the authors classified trajectories into three categories, direct, lensed, and photon rings to analyze the observational appearance of emission originating near a BH.
+(iii) For $b=b_{c}$, the photon enters an unstable circular orbit, called the photon sphere.\\ In Ref. \cite{Gralla:100}, the authors classified trajectories into three categories, direct, lensed, and photon rings to analyze the observational appearance of emission originating near a BH\footnote{In simple toy models with spherical accretion or isotropic emission, photon trajectories typically fall into three categories: direct, lensed, and photon ring rays.
+However, in thin-disk accretion models with equatorial emission extending to the horizon, an additional class of trajectories arises, those that do not cross the equatorial plane even once.
+These geodesics do not intersect the emitting region and thus appear dark in the image, giving rise to the so-called "inner shadow" feature, as discussed in \cite{Chael:918}.}.
 We provide a brief overview here.
 The total number of orbits can be defined as $n=\frac{\phi}{2\pi}$, which is a function of impact parameter $ b $, and satisfying \cite{Gralla:24018,Feng:5103}

 For each given $ m $, one can obtain two solutions $b_m^\pm$ for Eq. (\ref{nb}) where $b_m^-<b_c$ and $b_m^+>b_c$.
 Following this, all trajectories can be classified as follows \begin{itemize} \item direct: $n<\frac{3}{4}$, with $b\in(b_1^-,b_2^-)\cup(b_2^+,\infty)$.
 In this case, the photon trajectories intersect the equatorial plane only once. \item lensed: $\frac{3}{4} < n < \frac{5}{4}$, with $b\in(b_2^-,b_3^-)\cup(b_3^+,b_2^+)$.
 The photon trajectories intersect the equatorial plane at least twice. \item photon ring: $n>\frac{5}{4}$, with $ b\in(b_3^-,b_3^+) $.
 The photon trajectories intersect the equatorial plane at least three times. \end{itemize}